editfmah/sharkorm/README.md

 ```swift
 var results : SRKResultSet = Person.query().fetch()
 ```
-Queries can be build up using a FLUENT interface, so every call except a call to a retrieval method returns itself as a `SRKQuery`, allowing you to nest your parameters.
+Queries can be built up using a FLUENT interface, so every call except a call to a retrieval method returns itself as a `SRKQuery`, allowing you to nest your parameters.
 `Objective-C`
 ```objective-c
 SRKResultSet* results = [[[[[Person query]